Using Adapted Primary Literature to Explore Tropical Forest Biodiversity

 In order to provide students with an opportunity to understand how to measure ant biodiversity, the teacher set up a large paper area on the floor divided into square sections.
 Any size grid can be used for this activity, but spreading out a large sheet of paper on the floor made it feel like the class was taking a field trip to a remote forest location.
 Ecologists use this “transect” method to sample a small number of organisms to make inferences about larger populations.
 Food sprinkles of different colors were dropped unevenly by the teacher into the transect area as simulated ants, each color representing a different species.
 Students were assigned to different squares in the grid to measure the total number of each color of sprinkle (ant) in their area.

 Students recorded the frequency of colors in their own grid, shared data in a central location, and then calculated class averages over the entire transect area.
 We asked students to brainstorm a list of possible sources of error with measuring ants in this way.
-A can be found as a supplemental online resource (see Online Connections).
+A worksheet to guide this activity can be found as a supplemental online resource (see Online Connections).
 Students were excited to replicate an actual scientific experiment.
 One student called out, “This is so cool, I feel like we are doing real science!”
 (See Figure 4).

 In the next class period, students analyzed real data from the Fayle et al. (2010) article, whose authors used methods to sample biodiversity similar to what students did the previous day.
 Students were provided sampling data from the article showing ant species richness from three different sub-habitats in both the untouched primary forests and oil palm plantations.
 These three sub-habitats included (1) the leaf litter on the forest floor, (2) the canopy, and (3) an epiphytic bird nest’s fern endemic to the trees (Asplenium nidus).
-Another was posted to help scaffold students’ analysis of the article’s data (see Online Connections).
+Another supplemental online resource was posted to help scaffold students’ analysis of the article’s data (see Online Connections).
 Students found that there was a more serious loss of species richness on the forest floor of palm oil plantations as a result of increased temperature due to more direct sunlight exposure, while there were less-extreme changes for ant species inhabiting the other two subhabitats.

 In closing, each student was given a paper copy of the full scientific paper.
 First, the teacher read the abstract to students while they followed along.
 Students were then given an opportunity to independently read just the abstract.
 As they read, students underlined phrases and circled words they were unfamiliar with.
 Next, as a whole group, students were called on to read the abstract a few sentences at a time.
 After every few sentences, students stopped and discussed the meaning of those sentences with a partner.
 Students felt challenged, yet proud, that they could now read and understand primary source material, many for the very first time.

 In the final class period, as students walked into class, they began a “turn and talk” to answer the following question: What is biodiversity and why should you care about the preservation of biodiversity?
-Students were given a that extended the science concepts learned in the unit beyond the context of Malaysia using other mini-case studies (see Online Connections), including:
+Students were given a final worksheet that extended the science concepts learned in the unit beyond the context of Malaysia using other mini-case studies (see Online Connections), including:

 In the final 15 minutes of class, students discussed what they might do on their own to protect biodiversity, related to what they learned about palm oil cultivation.
 Some possible suggestions included: